What we’re about

 I am NOT a qualified hike leader or first aider.

 Hiking, walking, and hill walking carry the risk of personal injury and death.
 Participants must be aware of, and accept, the risks.
 Participants are responsible for their own safety and actions and agree not to hold me responsible or liable for any injury (or death), damage or losses incurred either directly or indirectly from their participation in group events.
-This group is for people 18 years old and over. - Virginia Water - spring colours!!
-Windsor Great Park and Castle, 19kmVirginia Water Station Cycle Parking, Virginia Water£4.00
+This group is for people 18 years old and over.2 attendees - £4.00

 Length: 19km

-Time: approx 7 hrs.
-It’s not possible to guarantee what time we'll finish as it depends on the weather, pace of the group and our breaks along the way.
+Time: approx 6.5 hrs walking time.
+It’s not possible to be specific as it depends on the weather, pace of the group and our breaks along the way.

-Pace & Difficulty: a reasonable and moderate pace; we will not be zooming along in a mad rush.
-The aim is to enjoy the park and lake and have a fun, friendly day.
-You need to be reasonably fit; there is a moderate level of ascent and the hike is a bit on the long side but nothing overly strenuous - it's suitable for beginners.
+Pace: a reasonable moderate pace; we will not be zooming along in a mad rush.
+The aim is to enjoy the outdoors and have a fun, friendly day.
+The hike does not have too much ascent and it's along good paths.

 What to bring: